futtetennista/futtetennista.github.io/posts/algorithms-and-data-structures/2017-12-08-functional-graphs.markdown

 but without providing any code for it and I honestly could not wrap my head around on how to write a breadth-first traversal with the algorithm proposed in the paper.
 If anybody has some pointers again please [let me know](/about.html)!
-Also, the code snippets above have been mostly copy and pasted from the paper, they only needed some tweaks when dealing with th `ST` monad.

 ## Functional graph algorithms using inductive graphs